Tree @master (Download .tar.gz)

 Usage: moulti_exec command

-makes it easy to turn a command (or shell function) into a dedicated Moulti step with various bells and whistles.
+moulti_exec makes it easy to turn a command (or shell function) into a dedicated Moulti step with various bells and whistles.

-Specifically, moulti_exec
+Specifically, moulti_exec:

 - creates a Moulti step using the given command as title, the current date and time as top text and "still running..." as bottom text;